 - What explains the emergence of religiously based discontent in Saudi Arabia?

 - Why did Iraq invade Kuwait?
-Danielle
+William

 - Did Saddam have reason to believe that the U.S. would intervene militarily to prevent his annexation of Kuwait?
+Andrew

 - What distinguished ‘Desert Storm’ from ‘Desert Shield’?
+David

 - Did the surrounding states support Desert Storm?
+Taylor

 - Why didn’t Israel respond to Saddam’s missile attacks?

 - What caused the Kurdish refugee crisis in the aftermath of the Gulf War?
+Callahan

 - How did the Gulf War effect Iraq’s economy, infrastructure and military?
+Jadyn

-March 21: Palestine and the Arab-Israeli Conflict: Smith, pp. 1-10, 19-39, 63-86
+Oct.
+3: Palestine and the Arab-Israeli Conflict: Smith, pp. 1-10, 19-39, 63-86

 - What is the historical basis of the Jewish claim to the land of Israel?